swernimo/translator/README.md

     }

-### Output Folder
+### Output

+#### Folder
+The translated files will be output to the same folder as the source input file.

+#### File Names
-The app will output one new file for each language in the same folder as the source.
-For example if the source path is c:\temp\labels.json and the languages of de, es, and fr are supplied.
-The app will output 3 new files to c:\temp named messages.de.json, messages.es.json, and messages.fr.json, respectively.
+Their will be one translated file for each new language with the same name as the input file, but with the language code appended to the end.
+For example, if the source file is called labels.json and the languages are german, spanish, and french then there will be 3 output files called labels.de.json, labels.es.json, and labels.fr.json.

 [1]:https://docs.microsoft.com/en-us/azure/cognitive-services/translator/languages/